-Another big news week in Lane Cove with a fire and a vicious dog attack.
+Another big news week in Lane Cove with a very dangerous fire and a vicious dog attack.

-On Saturday night at least 5 fire brigade trucks, 2 police cars and 1 ambulance vehicle responded to a fire in a unit on Mowbray Road.
-Several residents were treated for smoke inhalation.
+On Saturday night at least 5 fire brigade trucks, 2 police cars and 1 ambulance vehicle responded to a major fire in a unit on Mowbray Road.
+It was severe and several residents were treated for smoke inhalation (including residents assisting emergency services).
 One eyewitness said the police advised that the fire was started by a candle being left unattended (this has yet to be confirmed).

 Vicious Dog Attack

 The owner of a dog that was attacked and killed at the Figtree Shops would like to request that all owners keep their dogs on a lead when they are near shops.
 This incident happened this week:

 “A small Cavoodle was killed yesterday outside the Lane Cove West shops.
 An unleashed/unrestrained American staffy jumped from the open rear door of a vehicle and tore the Cavoodle’s neck apart, while the elderly owner lay on the ground trying to save his beloved dog, to no avail.
 The Cavoodle died instantly from a torn apart neck.
 The Cavoodle was leashed and just walking past the shops with its elderly owner when the incident occurred.
 Shop keepers from as well as others raced to the aid of the Cavoodle’s owner assisting him as well as they could.
 The owners of the American Staffy got the dog back into their vehicle but left before the police arrived.
 Police investigations are ongoing.”

 It is very important that all dogs are on a lead in public areas